dmbaturin/iproute2-cheatsheet/site/index.md

 It allows multiple networks with conflicting address ranges to co-exist in the same router.
 The most common use case for it is multi-tenant setups and provider-supported VPNs where customers can use their own network addresses.

-The main difference from policy-based routing is that "normal" non-default tables used in PBR only separate static routes, but not connected routes, so they cannot resolve address conflicts.
+The main difference from policy-based routing is that "normal" non-default tables used in PBR only separate static routes but not connected routes, so they cannot resolve address conflicts.
 When a network interface is bound to a VRF, all connected routes from it will be moved to a separate routing table.

 Unlike network namespaces, VRFs work exclusively on the network layer.